 A. Claim form – The standard Claim for Travel Expenses form shall be used for reimbursement of expenses.
-The form must show movement and detail of expenses on a daily basis, be signed in ink by the employee/traveler, and be approved by the next approving authority prior to reimbursement.
+The form must show movement and detail of expenses on a daily basis, be signed by the employee/traveler, and be approved by the next approving authority prior to reimbursement.
 A claim for travel expenses should be submitted no later than thirty (30) days following the completion of any travel.
 Employees with blanket travel authorization should submit a Claim for Travel Expenses at least once for every 30-day period.

 Supporting documents for international travel should be translated in a manner that easily identifies the vendor/purchase and amount being claimed.

 The travel claim form should include total expenses associated with the trip with MTSU paid expenses and University P-Card charges being deducted to calculate balance due claimant.

 B. Separate claim for each claimant - A separate claim for reimbursement of expenses must be filed by each claimant.
 The University makes all payments for travel expenses on a reimbursement basis.
 No employee is authorized to have expenses billed to the University.